Robersonville, North Carolina: History

-As site of the county's first tobacco market on August 7, 1900, Robersonville embarked on a second, more expansive era of prosperity, civic progress, and development with a population that surged up to 1,200 during the early 20th century.
+As site of the county's first tobacco market on August 7, 1900, Robersonville embarked on a second, more expansive era of development with a population that rose to 1,200 during the early 20th century.
 The town was becoming a rural trading center and market for agricultural commodities.
 The tobacco market was once reported to be the largest in the world with a single set of buyers.
 Mr. J.C.
 Andrews was chosen as "soliciting agent" to seek subscriptions to buy the land necessary for the market.
 In 1903, he and Mr. J.W.
 Ferrell purchased the Carolina and Southern Warehouses.
 Taylor Warehouse opened that same year and was run by W.H.
 Adkins, J.H.
 Taylor, and R.A.
 Bailey.
 These warehouses changed hands and names many times.
 In 1930, the New Red Front Warehouse was built and operated by Jimmie Taylor and Jim Gray.
 In the same year, Haywood Everett and J.R.
 Morris were the managers of Central Warehouse.
 The Adkins and Bailey Warehouse, which used to be Taylor Warehouse was now under management of W.H.
 Adkins and R.A.
 Bailey.
 In 1947, the Planters Warehouse was built on the opposite side of town from the other three.
 Mr. E.G. Anderson and Mr. H.T.
 Highsmith were the proprietors of the warehouse.
 In the spring of 1968, the Adkins and Bailey Warehouse burned down.
 Mr. James E. Gray financed the rebuilding of a new warehouse on the same spot.
 The new Gray's Warehouse was opened in the 1968 season.
 In 1971, Planters Warehouse was purchased by Mr. Norman Hardee and Mr. Edwin Lee.
 They renamed it Hardee's Warehouse.
 Also that year, Gray's, Red front, and Central Warehouses were under the ownership of James E. Gray, Jim Gray, R.K.
 Adkins, and Jack Sharp, taking the place of his late father-in-law, Mr. Charlie Gray.
 In 1973, Mr. James E. Gray died and his son, Harry Gray, took over his position.
 The tobacco market in Martin County did very well until 2001 when the larger companies began to contract directly with the grower.